isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-sharpen-pruning-tools/index.md

 4. **Pruning Saws: ** * **Mechanism: ** Designed with sharp, often aggressive teeth for cutting larger branches that are too thick for loppers. * **Best For: ** Branches typically 2.
 5 cm (1 inch) or more in diameter. * **Sharpening Note: ** Sharpening saw teeth is a more specialized process, often requiring a file specifically designed for saw teeth.

-For many home gardeners, it's more practical to replace the blade if it becomes dull, as re
-- sharpening saw teeth accurately can be challenging.
+For many home gardeners, it's more practical to replace the blade if it becomes dull, as re-sharpening saw teeth accurately can be challenging.

 This guide will focus more on bladed tools.